Ahmed-Ashraf-Marzouk/fwd-angular-graduation-project/README.md

 - Checkout your order
 - Return back and make another order.

-Project consist of main page where products are listed, cart page, product details, confirmation page.
+Project consist of </b>main</b> page where products are listed, <b>cart</b> page, <b>product details</b> page, <b>confirmation</b> page.
 I have used services to handle communication between different components and used @Input and @Output to communicate between parent-chiled relationship components.